Be a Foster Parent

 Am I eligible to care for a foster child?

-You can apply to become a PEI foster parent if you are a stable, healthy and mature adult who enjoys children or youth.
+You can apply to become a PEI foster parent if you are a stable, healthy and mature adult who is passionate about supporting children and youth.
 You should also be able to answer 'yes' to the following questions:

 - Are you are at least 21 years old?